 Subutex is one of the brand name forms of the drug buprenorphine.
-It is a partial opioid antagonist used to treat opioid addiction.
+It is a partial opioid antagonist that affects opioid receptors in ways used to treat opioid addiction.
 Subutex helps to mitigate the withdrawal symptoms people experience when they stop taking more potent opioids such as heroin, oxycodone, and fentanyl.

 It is usually administered as a dissolvable tablet that is placed under the tongue and allowed to melt.
 Subutex is weaker than the opioids which are often abused.
 It also causes fewer side effects than methadone and is less likely to be abused.

 Buprenorphine works by stimulating the same opioid receptors in the brain and central nervous system that full opioid agonists do.
 However, the effects are minimal, and taking higher doses doesn’t increase the effects.
 To better understand how buprenorphine works, you first need to understand how drugs like heroin affect the brain.

 When a full opioid agonist like heroin or fentanyl binds to an opioid receptor, it activates that receptor to the fullest extent possible and this produces rapid pain relief and euphoria.
 This is why oxycodone and hydrocodone are so effective at reducing pain and also why they are highly addictive.
 People enjoy the feel-good effects and relaxation.
 In contrast, Subutex activates the opioid receptors only minimally so the euphoria is significantly reduced.
 Furthermore, there’s not much pain relief and the effects come on a lot more gradually.